DRESS: Disentangled Representation-based Self-Supervised Meta-Learning for Diverse Tasks: Additional Setup Details for Meta-Learning Methods

 Firstly, for DRESS, the supervised meta-learning baselines, as well as the two CACTUS baselines, we use MAML~\cite{maml} as the meta-optimization engine, with a convolutional neural network (CNN) of identical specification as the base learner, for fair comparisons between the methods.
 The few-shot direct adaptation baseline also uses a CNN of the same specification.
 For the remaining baselines, we follow the design details as in the original papers.

-We summarize in \cref{tab:metabase_setup} hyper-parameter values of the meta-learning baselines CACTUS-DeepCluster and CACTUS-DINOV2.
+The number of visual concepts (or attention slots) that we adopt to for each dataset is not the same as the number of the ground-truth factors of variations.
+For example, factors such as the orientation angle of the object, the lighting condition, or the camera height do not necessarily correspond to individual visual concepts, but instead are reflected by the relations among multiple visual concepts.
+Therefore, the number of visual concepts that we use in DRESS for each dataset is estimated based on the nature of the image composition in each dataset.
+We provide the values we used for the experiments in \Cref{tab:number_of_slots}.
+We note that in early explorations, the few-shot adaptation results were not sensitive to mild changes on these values.
+These values are also not extensively optimized.

+We summarize in \Cref{tab:dress_setup} and \Cref{tab:metabase_setup} respectively the hyper-parameter values of DRESS as well as the meta-learning baselines CACTUS-DeepCluster and CACTUS-DINOv2.
+The selections of the hyper-parameter values are largely based on the specifications from the original paper \cite{cactus} (while the number of clusters over each latent space is originally 500, through our experiments, we find that using 300 clusters leads to no noticeable performance change over various datasets).
+For the DINOv2 encoder, we use the ViT-S/14 distilled version with registers.
 We note that for the DeepCluster encoder, PCA is applied on its output to reach the number of latent dimensions as listed.

-In \cref{tab:fewshot_setup}, we provide meta-training and meta-testing hyper-pamameters for DRESS and two meta-learning baselines, CACTUS-DeepCluster and CACTUS-DINOV2.
+In \Cref{tab:fewshot_setup}, we provide meta-training and meta-testing hyper-pamameters for DRESS and two meta-learning baselines, CACTUS-DC and CACTUS-DINOv2.